-Our Saturday morning time spent in the garden is just the beginning of many as the team and their coach Scott Poulin, and co-coach, parent, and friend, Paul McGrath, have made a commitment to maintain the beautiful plants and grounds of the Healing Garden throughout the year.
+Our Saturday morning time spent in the garden is just the beginning of many.
+The team and their coach Scott Poulin, and co-coach, parent, and friend, Paul McGrath, have made a commitment to maintain the beautiful plants and grounds of the Healing Garden throughout the year.

-"My wife Anne worked for 10 years at Mary Lane as a Physical Therapy Assistant, and received chemotherapy treatment there also, but sadly never got to see our daughter play volleyball,” said McGrath.
-“She passed away in June of 2009 after a courageous 5 year battle with Breast Cancer.
-The Spike it for Life tournament is held in October during Breast Cancer Awareness in memory of her."
+"My wife Anne worked for 10 years at Mary Lane as a Physical Therapy Assistant, and received chemotherapy treatment there also, but sadly never got to see our daughter play volleyball," McGrath said.
+"She passed away in June of 2009 after a courageous 5 year battle with Breast Cancer.
+The Spike It For Life tournament is held in October during Breast Cancer Awareness in memory of her."

-"The girls cannot wait to come back to the Healing Garden,” said McGrath.
-“I was impressed with how serious they took it.
-No music, no cell phones, and they kept asking "Mr. McGrath, what else can we do”, after they pulled weeds, crawled under bushes to prune, and cut back the summer foliage.
-The team will return to the hospital’s Healing Garden the first week in October to plant lilies and fall flower bulbs that will that will bring color year round. to the garden”
+"The girls cannot wait to come back to the Healing Garden," McGrath said.
+"I was impressed with how serious they took it.
+No music, no cell phones, and they kept asking 'Mr. McGrath, what else can we do', after they pulled weeds, crawled under bushes to prune, and cut back the summer foliage.
+The team will return to the hospital’s Healing Garden the first week in October to plant lilies and fall flower bulbs that will that will bring color year round. to the garden."

 Belchertown High School will host the fifth annual Spike it for Life game on October 24 at 5:00 pm.
 Community members are invited to come out to support the Belchertown and Ware girls Volleyball Teams as they play for a great cause.